rschwarz/Diderot.jl/README.md

 The decision diagram does not keep all transition arcs, but computes the longest path on the fly.
 That is, after a new layer is created, each node only remembers a single ingoing arc.
-This simplification works OK for the purpose of finding an optimal solution, but it rules out other use cases, such as enumeration of feasible solutions or post-optimality analysis.
+This simplification works OK for the purpose of finding an optimal solution, but it rules out other use cases such as the enumeration of feasible solutions or post-optimality analysis.

 ## Problem Classes

-Models and methods for some specific problem classes are also implemented in the context of this package as submodules.
-The main motivation is test-driving the current API, to make sure it's sufficiently general and not too verbose.
+Models and methods for some specific problem classes are implemented in the context of this package as submodules.
+The main motivation is to test-drive the current API, to make sure it's sufficiently general and not too verbose.

 Currently included are: